This short film is a visual song about the ceremony at the heart of our prayer journey

 THE RIGHTS OF MOTHER EARTH

 In 2010 the Bolivian Government passed the Pachamama Law to enshrine the rights of the Earth Mother.
 The declaration written here has been inspired by and newly envisioned from that law by Carolyn Hillyer.
 You are very welcome to use and share this text but please reference its source.
-It is now available printed onto an organic cotton tea towel.

 Our mother is a sacred and dynamic living entity.